KenjiGinjo/codestilo/README.md

-# Codesty
+# Codestilo

-Codesty is designed to streamline your development workflow by enabling direct configuration of ESLint and Prettier settings in your `package.json`.
-Simplify your project setup and ensure consistent coding standards across your teams with Codesty.
+Codestilo is designed to streamline your development workflow by enabling direct configuration of ESLint and Prettier settings in your `package.json`.
+Simplify your project setup and ensure consistent coding standards across your teams with Codestilo.

 ## Features